The Japanese Pool renovations have begun!

 For nearly 80 years Garden visitors have been enchanted by the serene pool, waterfalls, lanterns, and stepping stones of the Garden’s Japanese Pool.
 It provides an elegant home for many aquatic plant specimens and a thriving population of native newts.
-Sadly, the Pool has been leaking for years and threatened the habitat of the local newts who arrive yearly to spawn.
+Sadly, the Pool had been leaking for years and threatened the habitat of the local newts who arrive yearly to spawn.
+In June of 2023 the Garden launched a fundraising campaign and raised over $150,000 to support this critical work.

 In preparation for the work UCBG horticulturists James Fong and Eric Hupperts remove plants from the Pool.